-- Section 3.07 Membership Status and CEO Discretion. - The Chief Executive Officer may, in their discretion, authorize a change to a member's official record or require other action be taken, including, but not limited to, retroactive reinstatement, to - address a matter arising under this Article or the Membership Manual due to an error or omission - on the part of the Bar, or upon other good cause shown, and upon such terms and conditions they - deem appropriate. - Section 3.08 Notices and Deadlines. - (a) From the Bar to Members.
+195 Section 3.07 Membership Status and CEO Discretion.

+The Chief Executive Officer may, in their discretion, authorize a change to a member's official record or require other action be taken, including, but not limited to, retroactive reinstatement, to address a matter arising under this Article or the Membership Manual due to an error or omission on the part of the Bar, or upon other good cause shown, and upon such terms and conditions they deem appropriate.

+201 Section 3.08 Notices and Deadlines.

+- (a) From the Bar to Members.
 All notices shall be sent to the member's preferred email address contained in the member's official Bar record.
-Notices of administrative suspension shall be sent in writing by first class U.S. mail and by email to the preferred 205 email address contained in the member's official Bar record.
-206 207 (b) From the Bar to the District of Columbia Courts.
-The Bar shall provide written 208 notice to the clerks of the D.C.
+Notices of administrative - 204

+205 206 207 suspension shall be sent in writing by first class U.S. mail and by email to the preferred email address contained in the member's official Bar record.
+208 209 210 211 (b) From the Bar to the District of Columbia Courts.
+The Bar shall provide written notice to the clerks of the D.C.
 Court of Appeals and/or the D.C.
-Superior Court of any 209 suspensions arising under this Article.
-210 211 (c) Deadlines.
-The applicable deadline for any date in this Article that may fall on a 212 213 weekend or District of Columbia holiday shall be the next regular business day.
+Superior Court of any suspensions arising under this Article.
+212 213 214 (c) Deadlines.
+The applicable deadline for any date in this Article that may fall on a weekend or District of Columbia holiday shall be the next regular business day.
 214 Section 3.09 Meetings of the Membership.
-215 (a) Annual Meeting, Minutes and Required Notice.
-Each year there shall be an annual 216 meeting of members of the Bar.
-The Board of Governors shall determine the time and place 217 of the annual meeting and shall arrange therefor a suitable program.
-The Annual Meeting 218 shall be held in-person, electronically, or both, as prescribed by the Board of Governors, 219 220 provided all attendees can contemporaneously communicate with each other during the meeting.
-221 222 Minutes of the Annual Meeting shall be approved by the Board of Governors.
-223 224 Notice of the time and place of every annual meeting of members shall be provided to each 225 Active member of the Bar or published in an official Bar publication at least 30 days prior 226 227 to the meeting.
-228 (b) Special Meetings, Minutes and Required Notice.
-Special meetings of the members of 229 the Bar may be called by the Board of Governors or the President.
-The Secretary shall call 230

-(b) Special Meetings, Minutes and Required Notice.
-Special meetings of the members of the Bar may be called by the Board of Governors or the President.
-The Secretary shall call a special meeting whenever they have received a petition signed by not less than three percent of the Active members of the Bar requesting such meeting.
-Such petition shall specify the purpose of the meeting, and the meeting shall be convened accordingly as promptly as possible and not later than 30 days after the Secretary receives such petition.
-The census of the Bar's Active members shall be determined as of the first business day of the calendar year in which the petition is submitted.

-Minutes of any special meeting shall be approved by the Board of Governors.

-The Board of Governors or the President shall fix the time and place of every special meeting, make suitable arrangements therefor, and cause the Secretary to give notice thereof to the members.
+216 (a) Annual Meeting, Minutes and Required Notice.
+Each year there shall be an annual 217 meeting of members of the Bar.
+The Board of Governors shall determine the time and place 218 of the annual meeting and shall arrange therefor a suitable program.
+The Annual Meeting 219 shall be held in-person, electronically, or both, as prescribed by the Board of Governors, 220 provided all attendees can contemporaneously communicate with each other during the 221 meeting.
+222 223 Minutes of the Annual Meeting shall be approved by the Board of Governors.
+224 225 Notice of the time and place of every annual meeting of members shall be provided to each 226 Active member of the Bar or published in an official Bar publication at least 30 days prior 227 to the meeting.
+228 229 (b) Special Meetings, Minutes and Required Notice.
+Special meetings of the members of 230 the Bar may be called by the Board of Governors or the President.
+The Secretary shall call 231 a special meeting whenever they have received a petition signed by not less than three 232 percent of the Active members of the Bar requesting such meeting.
+Such petition shall 233 specify the purpose of the meeting, and the meeting shall be convened accordingly as 234 235 promptly as possible and not later than 30 days after the Secretary receives such petition.
+The census of the Bar's Active members shall be determined as of the first business day of 235 the calendar year in which the petition is submitted.
+230 the calendar year in which the petition is submitted.
+238 Minutes of any special meeting shall be approved by the Board of Governors.
+239 trinates of any spectal meeting shan be approved by the Dourd of Governois.
+240 The Board of Governors or the President shall fix the time and place of every special 241 meeting, make suitable arrangements therefor, and cause the Secretary to give notice 242 thereof to the members.
 Such meetings shall be limited to the purpose set forth in the notice.
-Special meetings shall be held in-person, or electronically, or both, as prescribed by the
+243 Special meetings shall be held in-person, or electronically, or both, as prescribed by the